FaserF/hassio-addons/apache2/README.md

 You can choose between the following options:

-default -> the default php84 php.ini file will be used
+default → Uses the built-in PHP 8.4 configuration file (recommended)

-get_file -> copies the default php84 php.ini file from the addon to /share/apache2addon_php.ini
+get_file → Copies the default PHP 8.4 `php.ini` to `/share/apache2addon_php.ini`

 path/to/your/new/php.ini -> Please change the location depending where your custom php.ini file is, f.e.: /share/apache2/php.ini